steel-feel/whistle_protect/Readme.md

 - *web* : Frontend Web app
 - *souces* : Aptos contracts

+## Techincal details
+We have used Noir contracts with ZKEmail library to prove the association of the whistleblower to the organisation.
+The valid .eml file should generate the proof (It takes time around 14 sec, depend upon system generate), which is then submitted verifier for proof verification.

+After the proof has been successfully verified by verifier, The claim details of leak is taken from user and transaction is submitted on Aptos chain (Devnet) by utilizing
+- *Mulit-Agent Transaction* - The transaction details are only submitted if and only if verifier allows
+- *Fees Sponsorship* - We expect user would be willing to abstract their identity as highly as possible. hence, they will be using stealth wallet with no prior funds.
+To endorse the goodwill of whistleblower transaction are truly gas less, mean user does not need funds in wallet to make an entry

 ## Usage

 > Required , aptos cli and pnpm